|Director: ||Shibli, Rabih|

-- Refugees’ Track: aims at reinforcing the resilience of refugees and vulnerable groups enduring a protracted stay by adopting an integrative approach that conflates quality education, livelihoods and transferable-skills development, and trauma-informed medical and mental health care programs.
+Pilots high impact and multi-year interventions aimed at reinforcing the resilience of refugee and vulnerable groups enduring a protracted stay.
+This model adopts an integrative approach that includes quality education, livelihoods and transferable-skills development, and psychosocial support programs.

 AUB’s civic engagement through CCECS has earned international recognition.
 AUB has been designated as the “most civically engaged campus” in the Middle East and North Africa, won the MacJannet Prize for Global Citizenship, the MIT Enterprise Forum ‘Innovate for Refugees’ Award, as well as the Fritz Redlich Human Rights Award from Harvard University.